qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/20 - Experiment Chamber.md

 ## Description

 * Spiral staircase around the room
+	* 40 foot drop
 * Large pool in the middle
 	* Silver dragon suspended in a ethereal cage above the pool
-* Sacrifice of magical items
-	* 3 lit braziers
+	* 3 lit braziers around outside
 		* Hide of the Feral Guardian
 		* Agony
 		* Danoth's visor
 	* 3 unlit braziers
-	* Destroying brazier (AC 17, 25 HP, immunity to psychic, poison, and radiant damage)
-		* Reduces size of Sun by 10 feet
-		* Reduces damage by 1d10
-		* Lowers DC by 1
+* Perced on the opposite side of the spiral staircase is a silver dragon with a man mounted on it's back
+	* Rin
+	* Holding a crossbow with a sword on his back
+* On the opposite side of the pool is Thinora
+	* A tether between her and Shimmerwing, reminiscent of

 ## Map